dconnolly/draft-ietf-pquip-hybrid-signature-spectrums/draft-ietf-pquip-hybrid-signature-spectrums.md

 also relies on rejection sampling that is known to give cache side channel information (although this does not lead to a known attack).
 Likewise, the signature scheme Falcon uses complex sampling during signature generation.
-Furthermore, recent attacks again the next-generation multivariate schemes Rainbow and GeMSS might call into question the asymptotic and concrete security for conservative adopters and therefore might hinder adoption.
+Furthermore, attacks against the next-generation multivariate schemes Rainbow and GeMSS might raise concerns for conservative adopters of other algorithms, which could hinder adoption.

 As such, some next-generation algorithms carry a higher risk of implementation mistakes and revision of parameters compared to